-The mixer window of TotalMix looks and operates similar to mixing desks, as it is based on a conventional stereo design.
+The mixer window of TotalMix looks and operates similar to mixing desks, it is stereo-based.
 The matrix display presents a different method of assigning and routing channels, based on a single channel or monaural design.
-The matrix view of the Baby-face Pro has the look and works like a conventional patchbay, adding functionality way beyond comparable hardware and software solutions.
+The matrix view has the look and works like a conventional patchbay, adding functionality way beyond.
 While most patchbays will allow you to connect inputs to outputs with just the original level (1:1, or 0 dB, as known from mechanical patchbays), TotalMix allows you to use a freely definable gain value per crosspoint.